ANHIG/IMGTHLA/README.md

 IMGT/HLA - a sequence database for the human major histocompatibility complex Tissue Antigens (2000), 55:280-287

-We are stongly opposed to the mirroring of the data contained on our sites, both hla.alleles.org and the IPD-IMGT/HLA Database, and would ask that rather than mirror the information, appropriate links are provided where applicable.
+We are strongly opposed to the mirroring of the data contained on our sites, both hla.alleles.org and the IPD-IMGT/HLA Database, and would ask that rather than mirror the information, appropriate links are provided where applicable.